Enclavely/tailor-woocommerce/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+* This update provides compatibility for the new method of registering element child container in Tailor 1.6.0.
+Please ensure that you also upgrade Tailor to at least 1.6.0.

 = 1.1.0 =
 * This update provides compatibility for the new JS API provided in Tailor 1.5.0.
 Please ensure that you also upgrade Tailor to at least 1.5.0.